exekube/exekube/docs/in-practice/getting-started.md

     We will usually deploy our project into several *environments*, such as dev, stg, test, prod, etc.  Each environment corresponds to a separate *GCP project* with a globally unique ID.
 This allows us to fully isolate environments from each other.

 We will start with the *dev* environment for our project.
-After we are done with the dev environment, we can continue and create a *stg or prod* environment.

 Configuration is where our demo projects differ, so instructions for configuring each can be found in its README: